Rolling Stones legend Ronnie Wood is cancer-free for a second time

 “I came through with the all-clear,” Wood said.

-Wood told the Sun that painting his wife Sally Humphreys, 43, and their four-year-old twins, Gracie and Alice, had helped him through recovery.
+Wood told the Sun that painting his wife Sally Humphreys, 43, and their 4-year-old twins, Gracie and Alice, had helped him through recovery.

 He added that the “self-imposed” art therapy allowed him to “express and get lost.”